Mike Remmers

-Michael Remmers (born April 11, 1989) is an American football offensive tackle for the New York Jets of the National Football League (NFL).
-He played college football at Oregon State, where he finished his career as the Beaver with the sixth-most starts in school history.
-He signed as an undrafted free agent with the Denver Broncos in 2012, and has played with eight different franchises in his NFL career, and started two Super Bowls.
+Michael Remmers (born April 11, 1989) is an American former professional football offensive tackle who played in the National Football League (NFL).
+He played college football for the Oregon State Beavers, where he finished his career with the sixth-most starts in school history.
+He signed as an undrafted free agent with the Denver Broncos in 2012 and played with six different franchises in his NFL career, and started in two Super Bowls.